 Quality tech is pricey.
 That’s a fact.
 You’ll need to weigh the cost and its included features to see where you can get the best deal overall.
 If you’re looking to upgrade your computer, here are four of our top picks.

 Run a small business?
 Dell is here to help

-When you run a business, finding the right tech is key.
+When you run a business, finding the right tech is vital.
 You don’t want to waste money on tools that won’t get the job done.
 Don’t just guess and hope it all works out.

 The pros at Dell Small Business can help.
 Chat, call or email an advisor and get free, helpful advice to help you find the right solutions.
-That’s right, it really is free.
+That’s right.
+It really is free.
 You don’t have to buy a thing.
-You can get smart, reliable help to choose the right tools for your company.
+You can get intelligent, reliable help to choose the right tools for your company.